 How Do We Decide To Post A Donor Advisory?

-Information regarding the conduct or operations of a charity, or an alleged charity, that comes to the attention of Charity Navigator is reviewed by Charity Navigator’s Donor Advisory Issuance Committee (the committee is made up of members of the CN management team and/or members of the Board of Directors).
+Information regarding the conduct or operations of a charity or an alleged charity, that comes to the attention of Charity Navigator (CN) is reviewed by CNs Donor Advisory Issuance Committee (the committee is made up of members of the CN management team and/or members of the Board of Directors).

-In making a determination of whether to post a Donor Advisory, the Donor Advisory Issuance Committee considers the reliability of the source of the information, the nature, scope, and seriousness of the charges or allegations, if proven, timeliness, and other factors it deems relevant in each instance.
+In making a determination of whether to post a Donor Advisory, the Donor Advisory Issuance Committee considers: (1) the reliability of the source of the information, (2) the nature, scope, and seriousness of the charges or allegations, (3) whether or not the allegations/charges are proven, (4) timeliness, and (5) other factors it deems relevant on a case-by-case basis.

 The Donor Advisory Issuance Committee does not have the capability to independently assess the veracity or accuracy of the information, nor does it attempt to do so.
-The Committee views its role solely as determining whether a donor might find such information relevant in considering whether to make a contribution to the charity, or an alleged charity.
+The Committee views its role solely as determining whether a donor might find such information relevant in considering whether to make a contribution to the organization.

-Charity Navigator makes no representation nor takes any position regarding the accuracy or completeness of the reports referred to in the Donor Advisory or contained in the external links to which donors are directed.
-The views and opinions expressed therein are those of the authors of or sources for the reported information and not those of Charity Navigator, which is not responsible for the nature or content of the information presented through such external sources and websites.
+CN makes no representation nor takes any position regarding the accuracy or completeness of the reports referred to in the Donor Advisory or contained in the external links to which donors are directed.
+The views and opinions expressed therein are those of the authors of or sources for the reported information and not those of CN, which is not responsible for the nature or content of the information presented through such external sources and websites.

 - The receipt of an incomplete or inaccurate Form 990 and the charity’s failure to provide an adequate explanation or an amended Form 990.
 Examples that have led to a Donor Advisory include charities that do not complete the schedule of expenses or that do not report their fundraising expenses.